install.packages('pak')

 pkgdown:

-4. The comment # Only restrict concurrency for non-PR jobs refers to the concurrency field,10 which prevents concurrent runs of the job for non-pull request events (avoiding conflicts or redundant deployments). a. group11 uses a dynamic expression to differentiate between pull_request events and github.event_name, using the run ID (github.run_id) for pull requests to allow concurrency.
+runs-on: ubuntu-latest4.
+The comment Only restrict concurrency for non-PR jobs refers to the concurrency field,10 which prevents concurrent runs of the job for non-pull request events (avoiding conflicts or redundant deployments). group11 uses a dynamic expression to differentiate between pull_request events and github.event_name, using the run ID (github.run_id) for pull requests to allow concurrency.

 concurrency:

-5. env sets the GITHUB_PAT environment variable using the GitHub token, secrets.GITHUB_TOKEN (which allows the workflow to authenticate and perform operations within the repository).
+5. env maps the GITHUB_PAT environment variable using the GitHub token, secrets.GITHUB_TOKEN (which allows the workflow to authenticate and perform operations within the repository).

 env: